 Health books: August

-The latest healthy books inspiring us in the kitchen this month.
+The latest healthy books inspiring us in the kitchen.

 Superfoods by Rena Patten

 For Rena Patten, there are seven essential ingredients you should always have in your kitchen: broccoli, kale, amaranth, chia, seaweed, quinoa and raw cacao.
 In this new cookbook, out now from New Holland Publishers, she explains why these foods are considered “superfoods” – ingredients that are packed with antioxidants, vitamins, minerals, essential fatty acids and other nutrients – and provides easy-to-follow recipes that bring these nourishing powerhouses to life.
 Both everyday recipes and those for impressing guests are featured, with beautiful photographs that certainly make eating well look enticing.